Xu Kan

-Life

-As Administrator of Taishan
+Administration of Taishan

 Xu Kan was from Taishan Commandery and was described as a brave individual.
 He began a life of banditry by robbing and plundering the local populace, and it was said that he committed his crimes "like a storm".
-In 318, the Prince of Xiyang, Sima Yang (司馬颺), was appointed the Administrator of Taishan.
-According to the biography of Dai Yang (a Jin official and Taoist diviner) in the Jinshu, Sima Yang was thinking of selling his mansion before departing.
-However, Dai Yang warned him not to, as he predicted that the prince will not be able to take the post.
-Surely enough, Sima Yang was unable to take up his office as Taishan was threatened by Xu Kan.
+In 318, Sima Yang (司馬颺) was appointed the Administrator of Taishan.
+According to the biography of Dai Yang (a Jin official and Taoist diviner) in the Jin Shu, Sima Yang was thinking of selling his mansion before departing.
+Dai Yang warned him not to, as he correctly predicted the prince would not take the post.
+He was unable to because Taishan was threatened by Xu Kan.
 That same year, Xu Kan was made Administrator of Taishan.

-After his appointment, Jin's Interior Minister of Pengcheng, Zhou Fu (周撫), surrendered to the Han Zhao general, Shi Le after killing Jin's Interior Minister of Pei, Zhou Mo (周默).
+After his appointment, Jin's Interior Minister of Pengcheng, Zhou Fu (周撫), surrendered to the Han-Zhao general, Shi Le after killing Jin's Interior Minister of Pei, Zhou Mo (周默).
 In response, the Jin emperor, Sima Rui issued Liu Xia, Cai Bao and Xu Kan to campaign against him.
 The three generals fought Zhou Fu and decisively defeated him in early 319.
-After Zhou's defeat, Xu Kan pursued Zhou Fu with his army and managed to behead him.
-Despite Xu's accomplishment, however, the Jin court chose to honour Liu Xia first and foremost.
+After Zhou's defeat, Xu Kan pursued Zhou Fu with his army and beheaded him.
+Despite Xu's accomplishment, the Jin court honoured Liu Xia first and foremost.
 This angered Xu Kan, and in April 319, he rebelled in Taishan.
 He submitted to Shi Le and declared himself Inspector of Yanzhou as well as General Who Stabilizes the North.

-First submission to Later Zhao
+Submissions to Later Zhao

+First

-Xu Kan raided the Ji (岱, around modern day Jinan, Shandong) and Dai (岱, north of modern day Tai'an, Shandong) regions before eventually breaching into Dongguan Commandery (東莞郡; around present-day Yishui County, Shandong).
+Xu Kan raided the Ji (済, around modern day Jinan, Shandong) and Dai (岱, north of modern-day Tai'an, Shandong) regions before eventually breaching into Dongguan Commandery (東莞郡; around present-day Yishui County, Shandong).
 By June, he had defeated the Prefect of Dongguan, Hou Shimao (侯史旄), and occupied his fortress.
 As the problem escalated, Sima Rui's advisor, Wang Dao, recommended him to appoint a native of Taishan named Yang Jian to lead against Xu Kan.
 Yang was made commander with Liu Xia and Cai Bao serving under him.
 They were also helped from the north by the Xianbei general in Youzhou, Duan Wenyang.

-Although Xu Kan had submitted to Shi Le (who by this point had declared independence from Han Zhao), Shi Le sent his general Shi Hu to attack Taishan as well.
+Although Xu Kan had submitted to Shi Le (who by this point had declared independence from Han-Zhao), Shi Le sent his general Shi Hu to attack Taishan as well.
 Xu Kan panicked as he realized he was being attacked from both his north and south.
 Xu Kan quickly surrendered back to Jin to avoid total defeat.